 Herbs | Leaves from aromatic plants | Basil, Parsley, Thyme, Rosemary | Vegetables, sauces, garnishes |

-Spices | Dried parts of non-leafy plant parts | Cumin, Cinnamon, Ginger, Cloves | Meat rubs, marinades, baked goods |
+Spices | Dried non-leafy plant parts | Cumin, Cinnamon, Ginger, Cloves | Meat rubs, marinades, baked goods |

-Seasonings | Mixes that include salt, herbs, spices, and sometimes preservatives | Adobo, Garam Masala, Old Bay, Cajun Mix | Instant flavor boost in soups, stews, grilled items |
+Seasonings | Mixes of salt, herbs, spices, and preservatives | Adobo, Garam Masala, Old Bay, Cajun Mix | Instant flavor boost in soups, stews, grilled items |

-Top 10 Practical Tips for Using Different Types of Spices
+Top 10 Practical Tips for Using Spices

-Buying Guide: Choosing the Right Spice for Your Pantry
+Buying Guide: Building Your Spice Pantry

-Essential Starter Kit: Must-Have Spices
+Essential Starter Kit

 - Cumin (Ground & Whole)